Dosage Form: capsule

 Hemic and Lymphatic System: Ecchymosis, eosinophilia, epistaxis, leukopenia, purpura, petechial rash, thrombocytopenia.

-Metabolic and Nutritional: Weight changes.
+Metabolic and Nutritional: Weight changes, fluid retention.

 Nervous System: Anxiety, asthenia, confusion, depression, dream abnormalities, drowsiness, insomnia, malaise, nervousness, paresthesia, somnolence, tremors, vertigo.